• Skip to main content

 The origins of sushi involved cured fish and rice as opposed to fresh fish.
 This technique originated in the rice fields of the Mekong Delta.
 Used to preserve the fish was a mix of vinegar, salt, and rice.
 See the recipe for fermented fish consommé for some pictures of fermented fish at a market and a great recipe that uses it.

 This technique was adopted in Japan during the Yayoi period, 1,500 years ago.
 During this period large scale rice cultivation began.
 Narezushi, fermented fish pickled with rice, is the first documented form of sushi.
 It continued to evolve into what we enjoy today.
-Interestingly, vinegar is still used to flavour sushi rice today.
+Interestingly, vinegar is still used to flavour sushi rice.

 Salmon responds very well to the curing process.
 See other cured salmon dishes on delectabilia.
 Adding miso, mirin, and soy sauce to the essential curing ingredients of salt and sugar adds distinctive additional flavours as only the products of fermentation can.
 And as well as tasting great, miso cured salmon has this historical connection to the origins of sushi.